TLC: Tables, Ladders & Chairs (2017)

-The 2017 TLC: Tables, Ladders & Chairs was the ninth annual TLC: Tables, Ladders & Chairs professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's Raw brand division.
-The event took place on October 22, 2017, at Target Center in Minneapolis, Minnesota.
-It was the only TLC event held in October as all others were held in December.
-It was also the last brand-exclusive TLC event.
+The 2017 TLC: Tables, Ladders & Chairs was a professional wrestling event produced by WWE.
+It was the ninth annual TLC: Tables, Ladders & Chairs and took place on October 22, 2017, at Target Center in Minneapolis, Minnesota.
+The event aired via pay-per-view (PPV) and livestreaming and exclusively featured wrestlers from the promotion's Raw brand division.
+It was the last brand-exclusive TLC event.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 Two days prior to the event, Roman Reigns and Bray Wyatt, who were originally scheduled to perform, were removed from the match card due to a viral infection.
 As a result, two of the matches were changed, one of which became an interpromotional match with a wrestler from the SmackDown brand.
 The main event was originally scheduled to be The Shield's (Dean Ambrose, Roman Reigns, and Seth Rollins) reunion match, but Reigns was replaced by Raw General Manager Kurt Angle, and they defeated the team of The Miz, Braun Strowman, Kane, Cesaro, and Sheamus in a 5-on-3 handicap Tables, Ladders, and Chairs match.
 This was Angle's first WWE match in 11 years.
 Bray Wyatt, in the guise of "Sister Abigail", was originally scheduled to face "The Demon" Finn Bálor, but Wyatt was replaced by SmackDown's AJ Styles, who would lose to "The Demon".
 The event was also notable for the main roster debut of Asuka, who defeated Emma in the opening bout.

 Production

 Background

-TLC: Tables, Ladders & Chairs was an annual gimmick pay-per-view (PPV) and WWE Network event, produced every December by WWE since 2009.
-The concept of the show was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
-The 2017 event was the ninth event under the TLC chronology.
+TLC: Tables, Ladders & Chairs was an annual professional wrestling event produced every December by WWE since 2009.
+The concept of the event was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
+Announced on June 19, 2017, the 2017 event was the ninth TLC.
 Although the event had previously been held annually in December, the 2017 event moved the show up to October, and it was scheduled to take place on October 22, 2017, at Target Center in Minneapolis, Minnesota.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on June 23.
 While the 2016 event was a SmackDown-branded event, the 2017 event exclusively featured wrestlers from the Raw brand, following the reintroduction of the brand split in July 2016.